SysKitTeam/docs-point/integrations/syskit-point-api.md

 See the [pricing page](https://www.syskit.com/products/point/pricing/) for more details.
 {% endhint %}

-In this article, you can find steps on how to create your first request to your Syskit Point web app.
+In this article, you can find steps to create your first request to your Syskit Point web app.
 You will need to perform the following steps:

 * **Create and set an app registration in Microsoft Entra ID**
 * **Fetch the `access_token`**